The suPAR biomarker is supported by 20+ years of bioscience

 Understand Your Systemic Chronic Inflammation.

-The suPARbio Systemic Chronic Inflammation Test measures the concentration of suPAR (soluble urokinase plasminogen activator receptor) in your blood, a protein that reflects the level of systemic chronic inflammation in your body.
+The suPARbio™ Systemic Chronic Inflammation Test measures the concentration of suPAR (soluble urokinase plasminogen activator receptor) in your blood. suPAR is a biomarker associated with immune activation and systemic inflammation.

 A circular seal with the Danish flag in the center, surrounded by the text "Discovered in Denmark.
 Now Available in USA".